Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Computation of the Energy Integrals

 It is clear that $\overline{\tilde{\nu}}^0({\bf k}'',{\bf x})$ is an even function with respect to ${\bf k}''$, which simplifies further calculations.
 The next step is to calculate the ${\bf x}'$-integral in Eq.~(\ref{generalfockequation}).
-In order to avoid a quadratic Bessel function, we use the integral representation \cite[(6.519.2.2)]{Grad}
+In order to avoid a quadratic Bessel function, we use the integral representation \cite[(6.519.2.2)]{Grad}, thus leading to an integral over a Bessel function